 - Whiplash compensation claim

-We are specialist accident compensation claim solicitors and our team’s medical knowledge enables us to instruct the right experts and get you the injury compensation you deserve.
+We are specialist personal injury claim solicitors and our team’s medical knowledge enables us to instruct the right experts and get you the compensation you deserve.
 We have helped hundreds of clients claim accident compensation for all types of injury.

 What can I claim compensation for?

 If you had an accident in the last 3 years that was not your fault, you may be entitled to an Injury Claim.
 And most people tend to think of compensation as one lump sum, but it’s actually calculated according to a number of different factors.
 Your compensation is split into the following categories:

 - Damages for future expenses.
 If your injury is severe, you may be able to claim for expenses in the future including future lost earnings, future care, the cost of adapting accommodation, the cost of buying an adapted car etc.

 - Damages for pain, suffering and loss of amenity (PSLA) These are damages for your physical injury, the fact that you may have problems going about your day to day activities or cannot enjoy hobbies you were involved in before the accident.
 They are assessed with reference to previous cases or people with similar injuries.
 The independent doctor helps us work out how serious your injury is, and how much pain and suffering that it’s caused you.
 This will be influenced by how severe your injury is, and the length of time it’s caused you to suffer.
 The award will also reflect any psychological trauma or damage arising from the injury.

 To make a claim for accident compensation, you must prove that;